WYTV: News operation

+As of December 2024, WYTV presently broadcasts 26 1/2 hours of locally produced newscasts each week (with 5 1/2 hours each weekday and one hour each on Saturdays and Sundays).

-For a period as a separate station, WYTV produced a prime time newscast at 10:00 p.m. on its MyNetworkTV second digital subchannel.
+For a period as a separate station, WYTV produced a primetime newscast at 10 p.m. on its MyNetworkTV second digital subchannel.
 This competed with another broadcast airing at the same time on Fox affiliate WYFX that was produced by WKBN.

 In December 2007, the news departments of WYTV and WKBN physically merged.
 As a result, over 40 personnel at WYTV and six at WKBN were laid-off.
 Under the shared services agreement, the senior station partner began producing newscasts on this ABC affiliate from a secondary set at the Sunset Boulevard studios.
 A previous plan calling for WYTV to build streetside satellite studios in downtown Youngstown was abandoned due to the consolidation.
 The current operational status of its Doppler weather radar based at the old facility on Shady Run Road is unknown.
 The two stations gradually had their on-air looks mirror each other while their respective websites became identical.
 New logos for the stations and updated websites debuted in January 2009 including combined operations for sports and weather.

 Due to the duopoly, WYTV and WKBN maintain separate primary anchors for news, weather, and sports during the week but share most general assignment reporters and video footage.
 The two initially maintained separate websites as well; however, after LIN Media took over ownership of WKBN/WYFX and operations of WYTV, WYTV's website became a redirect to WKBN's website with only WYTV's station identification information available on WKBN's site.

 On May 6, 2010, the two outlets upgraded their combined news operation to high definition complete with new graphics on WYTV.
 There are news and weather sharing partnerships with WKBN (570 AM), WNIO (1390 AM), WNCD (93.3 FM), WAKZ (95.9 FM), WMXY (98.9 FM), and WBBG (106.1 FM).

 In November 2013, WYTV along with WKBN debuted a branded tool for showing live broadcasts from a moving vehicle.
 "33 Live Drive Action Cam" is a Jeep Patriot that can chase storms, show road conditions and respond to breaking news.

 Also in November 2013, WYTV began separating its content from that of WKBN and WYFX.
 This included WYTV receiving its own website once again.